HoloISO-Reborn/.github/profile/README.md

 ### GPU

 * AMD GPU (unspecified support yet)
-* NVIDIA Maxwell and up (for kepler support is planned)
+* NVIDIA Maxwell and up... (for kepler support is planned)